G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/prompt_constructor_node_guide.md

     *   If not found via P1-P4, the node uses the defaults prepared for the template.
 For dynamically loaded templates, loaded defaults are combined with and overridden by any `variables` defined in the node config.
 For static templates, only the `variables` from the node config are used.

 6.  **Required Input (Error):**
-    *   If a variable placeholder exists in the final template string, and its value hasn't been determined by steps 1-5, the node will fail during output validation if that output field (`id`) is marked as required in the `dynamic_output_schema`.
-The error will be reported in `prompt_template_errors`.
+    *   If a variable placeholder exists in the final template string, and its value hasn't been determined by steps 1-5, the node will report the error in `prompt_template_errors` and omit that output field from the results.

-## 4. Output (Dynamic Schema - `PromptConstructorOutput`)
+## 4. Output (Automatic Output Generation)

-The `PromptConstructorNode` produces a dynamic output object.
-Its structure **must** be defined in the node's `dynamic_output_schema` within the `GraphSchema`.
-This schema dictates which fields the node will attempt to include in its final, validated output.
+The `PromptConstructorNode` automatically generates output fields based on the `id` values of your prompt templates.
+You don't need to define output schemas - the node creates the appropriate output structure automatically.

+**Generated Output Fields:**

--   **Constructed Prompts:** For each `PromptTemplateDefinition` defined in `node_config.prompt_templates`, the `dynamic_output_schema` should include a field definition matching the template's **`id`**.
+-   **Constructed Prompts:** For each `PromptTemplateDefinition` defined in `node_config.prompt_templates`, the node automatically creates an output field with the name matching the template's **`id`**.
     *   The **name** of the output field matches the `id` (e.g., `greeting_prompt`, `summary_prompt_for_llm`).
-    *   The **value** will be the fully constructed prompt string *if* construction was successful.
+    *   The **value** will be the fully constructed prompt string if construction was successful.
-    *   Mark the field as `required: true` in the schema if the workflow depends on this prompt being successfully generated.
-If construction fails for a required field, the node execution will fail with a `ValidationError`.
-If marked `required: false`, the field will simply be absent from the output model if construction fails.
+    *   If construction fails, the field will be absent from the output.
--   **`prompt_template_errors`** (Optional[List[Dict]]): To receive errors, you **must** define a field named `prompt_template_errors` (typically `type: "list", required: false`) in the `dynamic_output_schema`.
+-   **`prompt_template_errors`** (Optional[List[Dict]]): Automatically included when errors occur.
-    *   If defined and errors occur during template loading or construction, this field will contain a list of dictionaries detailing those errors (including `template_id` and `error`).
+    *   Contains a list of dictionaries detailing template loading or construction errors (including `template_id` and `error`).
-    *   If defined and no errors occur, this field will contain an empty list (`[]`).
+    *   Contains an empty list (`[]`) when no errors occur.
-    *   If this field is *not* defined in the `dynamic_output_schema`, any internal errors will still be logged, but they will not be included in the node's output object passed to downstream nodes.
+    *   Always available for downstream nodes to access error information.

--   **Image Outputs:** The node can output collected images in the following formats:
+-   **Image Outputs:** The node automatically creates image output fields when templates include images:
     *   **Template-Specific Images** (`{template_id}_images`): When `separate_images_by_template: true` (default), each template that has images gets its own output field named `{template_id}_images` (e.g., `greeting_prompt_images`, `summary_prompt_images`).
         *   The **value** will be a list of valid image URLs/base64 strings collected for that specific template.
-        *   Mark as `required: false` in the schema since not all templates may have images.
+        *   Only created when the template actually has images.
     *   **Combined Images** (`all_images`): A field containing all unique images collected from all templates.
         *   The **value** will be a list of unique image URLs/base64 strings (duplicates automatically removed, order preserved).
-        *   Mark as `required: false` in the schema since templates may not have any images.
+        *   Only created when any template has images.
         *   This field is always created when any images are collected, regardless of the `separate_images_by_template` setting.
     *   **Image Validation and Order**:
         *   Valid inputs include: `http(s)://`, `ftp(s)://`, `data:image/...;base64,...`, or sufficiently long raw base64 that decodes successfully.
         *   Static images are added first, then dynamically collected images from paths; duplicates are removed while preserving first-seen order.
         *   When `separate_images_by_template` is `false`, per-template image fields are omitted and only `all_images` is output.

-Note on undeclared outputs: The node's underlying output model ignores additional fields.
-If you omit image fields from the `dynamic_output_schema`, they will be ignored during validation.
-However, to route them via graph edges, declare them explicitly in the schema and edges.

 ## 4.1 Special Variables and Template Formatting